standardebooks/web/README.md

 - Creating a search bar for the SE Manual of Style.

-- Finding a self-hosted replacement for GitHub, like possibly [Gitea](https://gitea.io/) or [GitLab](https://about.gitlab.com/), and figuring out how to reproducably install and update it on the SE server.
+- Finding a self-hosted replacement for GitHub, like possibly [Gitea](https://gitea.io/) or [GitLab](https://about.gitlab.com/), and figuring out how to reproducibly install and update it on the SE server.

 ## PHP code style